code-google-com/spacebuildmodelpack/SpacebuildModelPackAlpha2/lua/readme.txt

 You probably want to use uRD's API anyways, it's currently much better then RD3's and better then RD2's and will only get better as time goes on.
 (RD3 is a dead end in my opinion.
 And uRD will confirm it.)

+PEOPLE!
+START PREFIXING YOUR DAMN FILES CORRECTLY:

+cl_ (Client)
+sh_ (Shared)
+sv_ (Server)

+Helps keep stuff neat and readable, not to mention it'll enable AddLua support (it's like a merge of Include and AddCSLuaFile but it does it all in one call and it does loads/sends the file automaticall).

 ----------------------------
 -- NOTE FROM LUAPINEAPPLE --
 ----------------------------